What is a Whistleblower?

-If this sounds familiar, you may be a whistleblower and the retaliation you have experienced is likely illegal.
+If this sounds familiar, you may be a whistleblower and the workplace retaliation you have experienced is likely illegal.
 Many states (including Minnesota) and federal statutes prohibit what has happened to you and you may have recourse for the damage caused by the retaliation.

-- report illegal conduct to managers, higher level executives or outside government agencies
+- Report illegal conduct to managers, higher level executives or outside government agencies

-- refuse to do something against the law and tell the employer the reason for refusing
+- Refuse to do something against the law and tell the employer the reason for refusing

 Whistleblower laws cover many types of conduct.
 Some statutes cover specific things such as OSHA violations and securities or Medicare fraud.
 Minnesota’s Whistleblower statute is broad and includes illegal conduct violating any statute, regulation, or common law claim.
-Where the health care industry is involved, it even covers ethical standards.
+Where the healthcare industry is involved, it even covers ethical standards.